SansGuidon/bookmarks/README.md

 * [Gabriel Weinberg](https://www.quora.com/Why-should-I-use-DuckDuckGo-instead-of-Google) - (2018) Why should I use DuckDuckGo instead of Google?
 * [One on One Meeting Template](https://www.oneonemeeting.com/template) - a template to support you while leading one on one meetings.
 * [Savvy Time](https://savvytime.com/converter/et-to-cet) - ET to CET Converter | Convert hours and time in different locations
+* [Courseroot](https://courseroot.com/) - Review the best online courses on the internet in one place

 # Programming
 > News